jtleek/modules/06_StatisticalInference/01_01_Introduction/index.Rmd

 - Paramount among our concerns are:
   - Is the sample representative of the population that we'd like to draw inferences about?
   - Are there known and observed, known and unobserved or unknown and unobserved variables that contaminate our conclusions?
-  - Is there systematic bias created by missing data?
+  - Is there systematic bias created by missing data or the design or conduct of the study?
   - What randomness exists in the data and how do we use or adjust for it?
 Here randomness can either be explicit via randomization or random sampling, or implicit as the aggregation of many complex uknown processes.
+  - Are we trying to estimate an underlying mechanistic model of phenomena under study?
-- Statistical inference requires navigating the set of tools and thinking about how to draw conclusions from data.
+- Statistical inference requires navigating the set of assumptions and tools and subsequently thinking about how to draw conclusions from data.

 ---
 ## Example goals of inference

-1. Estimate a population quantity (the proportion of people who will vote for a candidate).
+1. Estimate and quantify the uncertainty of an estimate of a population quantity (the proportion of people who will vote for a candidate).
 2. Determine whether a population quantity is a benchmark value ("is the treatment effective?").